 I decided that this was going to be Hornblower in outer space, so I said, ‘OK, if this is going to be the navy, let’s hem them look like the navy; they shouldn’t be walking around in pyjamas,’ which seemed to me to be what the uniforms in the first movie and the TV show looked like.
 When you’re dealing with me, I think, you’re dealing with a very flatfooted, Earth bound sensibility, and, if I didn’t understand why they were wearing something, then I just wanted to do it in a way that made sense to me.

-Meyer had one other, very significant instruction for Robert Fletcher: he wanted the costumes to be reminiscent of the clothes worn in the Douglas Faribanks Jr. movie The Prisoners of Zenda.
+Meyer had one other, very significant instruction for Robert Fletcher: he wanted the costumes to be reminiscent of the clothes worn in the 1937 Douglas Fairbanks, Jr. movie Prisoner of Zenda.

 As usual, Fletcher began work by producing a series of quick thumbnail sketches.
 “I’ve always been used to an almost automatic drawing method,” he explained.
 “I scribble a lot, and out of the scribbles comes the idea.
 Then I link that visual I’ve found for myself with other things intellectually and produce a scheme.”